GTRekter/Hori/content/en/control-plane/proxy-injector.md

   timeoutSeconds: 10
 ```

+The mutating webhook will:
+- Be triggered by any Pod or Service creation in a namespace that does NOT have `config.linkerd.io/admission-webhooks=disabled` will be sent to this webhook.
+The webhook also ignores any object labeled with `linkerd.io/control-plane-component` or `linkerd.io/cni-resource`, and it skips system namespaces `kube-system` and `cert-manager`.
+- Point to the `linkerd-proxy-injector` service in the `linkerd` namespace on port `443`.

-If we look at the volumes mounted by the `linkerd-proxy-injector` pod and available to the `proxy-injector` controller, we will see both Root Certificate Trust Anchor (stored in the `linkerd-identity-trust-roots` configMap), and the linkerd configuration (stored in the `linkerd-config` configMap).
+If we take a look a inside the `linkerd-proxy-injector` Pod we will see that:
+- It will mount a volume containing the `linkerd-config` ConfigMap that holds the chart‐rendered values.yaml, including defaults for proxy image, opaque ports, resource limits, and so forth.
+- It will mount a volume which contains the `linkerd-identity-trust-roots` ConfigMap.
+This ConfigMap contains the the trust anchor Certificate.

 ```
-kubectl get pods -n linkerd linkerd-proxy-injector-b97875998-9dvfj -o yaml
+kubectl get pods -n linkerd linkerd-proxy-injector-******** -o yaml
 apiVersion: v1
 kind: Pod
   ...
-  name: linkerd-proxy-injector-b97875998-9dvfj
+  name: linkerd-proxy-injector-********
   namespace: linkerd
 spec:
   containers: